sourcebroker/deployer-extended-typo3/README.rst

     // Read more on https://github.com/sourcebroker/deployer-extended#cache-clear-php-http
     'cache:clear_php_http',

-    // Frontend access possbile again from now
+    // Frontend access possible again from now
     // Read more on https://github.com/sourcebroker/deployer-extended#buffer-stop
     'buffer:stop',

-    // Standard deployer deploy:unlock
+    // Standard deployer task.
     'deploy:unlock',

-    // Standard deployer cleanup.
+    // Standard deployer task.
     'cleanup',

     // Read more on https://github.com/sourcebroker/deployer-extended#deploy-extend-log
     'deploy:extend_log',

-    // Standard deployer success.
+    // Standard deployer task.
     'success',

   ])->desc('Deploy your TYPO3');

-The shared dirs for TYPO3 9 are:
+The shared dirs for TYPO3 10 are:
 ::

+  set('shared_dirs', function () {
-   set('shared_dirs', [
+      return [
-           'fileadmin',
+          get('web_path') . 'fileadmin',
-           'uploads',
+          get('web_path') . 'uploads',
-           'typo3temp/assets/_processed_',
+          get('web_path') . 'typo3temp/assets/_processed_',
-           'typo3temp/assets/images',
+          get('web_path') . 'typo3temp/assets/images',
-           'typo3temp/var/logs',
-       ]
-   );
+          !empty(get('web_path')) ? 'var/log' : 'typo3temp/var/log',
+          !empty(get('web_path')) ? 'var/transient' : 'typo3temp/var/transient',
+      ];
+  });

-The shared files for TYPO3 9 are:
+The shared file for TYPO3 10 is:
 ::

    set('shared_files', ['.env']);

+Use this file to store database credentials and use them as env vars for example in typo3onf/AdditionalConfiguration.php to set up database.
+This way you can have typo3onf/LocalConfiguration.php in git.

-For TYPO3 9 if you use composer installation with public/ folder (default) you need to set in your deploy.php:
+For TYPO3 10 if you use composer installation with public/ folder (default) you need to set in your deploy.php:
 ::

    set('web_path', 'public/');